 Advanced Malware Protection and Detection (AMPD)

 Advanced Malware Protection and Detection (AMPD) offers greater visibility and control to defend against advanced attacks.
-AMPD utilizes global threat intelligence and real-time malware blocking to help you detect and remove advanced malware from your devices.
+AMPD utilizes global threat intelligence and real-time malware blocking.
+With AMPD, you can more easily detect and remove advanced malware from your devices.

 Back Up Disaster & Recovery (BDR)

-Every company will suffer losses, but the risk is greater when you don’t have the necessary protection in place.
+Every company will suffer losses, but the risk is greater when you don’t have the necessary protections in place.
 There were 1,244 data breaches in the US in 2018 alone.

 Stay Prepared.
 Stay Protected.